General

 Deployment: Above Your ERP, Not Instead of It

 This architecture also addresses European regulatory convergence: CSRD Scope 3 emissions data generated as a byproduct of every optimised route, and EU AI Act compliance enabled through built-in governance — explainability, traceability, and auditability for every AI-driven decision.
 Compliance becomes an operational output, not a separate reporting workstream.
+Enterprises evaluating options should understand why your business needs route optimization as the foundation of this deployment model.

 The Compound Effect